mahdikhashan/trainer/docs/proposals/2442-jax-runtime-trainer-v2/README.md

 In general the motivation is to enable users to use Single-Program Multi-Data (SPMD) pattern with JAX Framework.

-With this design, Platform Engineers can define standardized training runtimes, while Data Scientists can easily customize them, through a simple SDK interface, without needing to understand Kubernetes internals.
+With this design, Platform Admins can define standardized training runtimes, while AI Practitioners can easily customize them, through a simple SDK interface, without needing to understand Kubernetes internals.

 **Benefits**